 The NorthWest Arkansas Community College (NWACC) Health Information Management (HIM) program is aimed to prepare students to perform as entry-level technicians in the HIM workforce.
 Health information technicians organize and manage health information data by ensuring its quality, accuracy, accessibility, and security in both paper and electronic systems.
-Health Information Management is a twoyear associate's degree program that integrates medical science, ICD-9, ICD-10-CM/PCS, CPT and HCPCS Level II coding systems, computer technology, and health care management.
-Successful completion of an accredited HIM Program leads to an Associate of Applied Science Degree and eligibility to sit for the Registered Health Information Technology (RHIT) examination.
+Health Information Management is a two-year associate's degree program that integrates medical science, ICD-9, ICD-10-CM/PCS, CPT and HCPCS Level II coding systems, computer technology, and health care management.